plotly/plotly.py/doc/python/sliders.md

     thumbnail: thumbnail/slider2017.gif
 ---

-#### Simple Slider Control
+### Simple Slider Control
-Sliders can now be used in Plotly to change the data displayed or style of a plot!
+Sliders can be used in Plotly to change the data displayed or style of a plot.

 ```python
 import plotly.graph_objects as go